Simon of Trent: Events

 Following the report of the body's discovery, the entire Jewish community (both men and women) were arrested and forced under torture to confess to having murdered Simon to use his blood for ritual purposes (a classic example of the blood libel that Jews used Christian blood in their rituals).
 An examination of the corpse by city doctors determined that Simon had not died of natural causes but had been exsanguinated.
 In Hsia's view, "the narrative imperative, the official story of ritual murder, the trial record of 1475–76, represents nothing less than a Christian ethnography of Jewish rites".

 Fifteen of the Jews, including Samuel, the head of the community, were sentenced to death and burnt at the stake.
-The Jewish women were accused as accomplices but argued their gender did not allow them to participate in the rituals restricted to men.
+The Jewish women were accused as accomplices but argued because of their sex they were not allowed to participate in the rituals restricted to men.
 They were freed from prison in 1478 due to papal intervention.
 One Jew, Israel, was allowed to convert to Christianity for a short while, but he was arrested again after other Jews confessed he was part of the Passover Seder.
 After a long period of torture he was also sentenced to death on 19 January.
 The Trent trial's notoriety inspired a rise in Christian violence towards Jews in the surrounding areas of Veneto, Lombardy, and Tyrol, along with accusations of ritual murder, culminating in Vicenza with the prohibition of Jewish moneylending in 1479 and the expulsion of all Jews in 1486.